Optimality of the coordinate-wise median mechanism for strategyproof facility location in two dimensions: Conclusion

 \section{Conclusion}

+In this work, we demonstrate that the coordinate-wise median mechanism is the optimal deterministic, anonymous, and strategyproof mechanism for a large, natural class of social cost functions.
 We show that the utilitarian cost of the coordinate-wise median is always within $\sqrt{2}\frac{\sqrt{n^2+1}}{n+1}$ of the utilitarian cost obtained under the optimal mechanism.
-Using the worst-case profile, we further show that no deterministic, anonymous, and strategyproof mechanism can do better.
 For the $p$-norm objectives, we find that the worst-case approximation ratio for the coordinate-wise median mechanism is bounded above by $2^{\frac{3}{2}-\frac{2}{p}} $ for $p \geq 2$.
-Since the worst-case approximation ratio for \textit{any} deterministic strategyproof mechanism is bounded below by $2^{1-\frac{1}{p}}$ (from \citet{feigenbaum_approximately_2017}'s analysis in one dimension), it follows that the coordinate-wise median mechanism is within a factor of $\sqrt{2}$ of being optimal.
-For the case of $p=2$ and $p=\infty$, the coordinate-wise median has AR equal to $\sqrt{2}$ and $2$, respectively.
-This leads us to conjecture that the approximation ratio of CM is actually equal to $2^{1-\frac{1}{p}}$ for any $p\geq 2$.
-If the conjecture is true, it would imply that CM is the best deterministic SP mechanism for this objective. \\
+For the case of $p=2$ and $p=\infty$, the coordinate-wise median mechanism has AR equal to $\sqrt{2}$ and $2$, respectively.
+This leads us to conjecture that the AR of coordinate-wise median mechanism is actually equal to $2^{1-\frac{1}{p}}$ for any $p\geq 2$. \\

 We hope that the results and methods in this paper will encourage further research in this fundamental domain.
 The question of how well a randomized mechanism might approximate the social cost of the geometric median remains open.
 A potentially good candidate is the mechanism that chooses a coordinate-wise median after a uniform rotation of the orthogonal axes.
 While its analysis seems hard in general, finding its AR on the worst-case profile in Theorem~\ref{minisum} might give a useful lower bound.
-Another question is to close the gap between the upper bound on AR of the coordinate wise median mechanism and the lower bound on AR of any deterministic SP mechanism for the $p$ norm objective.
+Another question is to close the gap between the upper bound on AR of the coordinate-wise median mechanism and the lower bound on AR of any deterministic strategyproof mechanism for the $p$ norm objective.
 The analysis for more general single-peaked preferences in multi-dimensional domains also remains open.